gramineproject/contrib/Curated-Apps/workloads/sklearn/README.md

 # Gramine Curated Intel® extension for Scikit-learn

-In the following two sections, we explain how a Docker image for the Scikit-learn can be built and how the image can be executed.
+In the following two sections, we explain how a Docker image for the Scikit-learn machine learning library can be built and how the image can be executed.
 [Prerequisites](https://github.com/gramineproject/contrib/tree/master/Curated-Apps/README.md) for
 both the phases are assumed to be met.

 ## Build a confidential compute image for Scikit-learn

 Execute the below commands on the VM.

 1. Clone the Gramine Contrib repository: